 Know the Song Intellectually

-As soon as you play the first chord of a song you should be thinking ahead to what the next chords or chords are.
+As soon as you play the first chord of a song you should be thinking ahead to what the next chord or chords are.

 Introductions are a composed or improvised pieces of music that introduce - sets the stage for - a song or composition.
 Introductions, or intro for short, are used in all types of music.
 In this lesson, the focus is on introductions in contemporary pop, rock, blues, country, folk and jazz styles.